Iddat case: Court rejects Imran Khan, Bushra Bibi's pleas to suspend sentence

 Additional Sessions Judge Afzal Majoka announced the verdict on the appeals against the sentence today, which was reserved on June 25.

-Meanwhile, the hearing on the central plea related to the annulment of the couple's conviction is set to take place on July 2.
+Meanwhile, the hearing on the main plea challenging the conviction in the case is set to take place on July 2.

+In the 10-page order, the court mentioned that there was no reason to suspend the sentence.

+"...[there is] no ground for suspension of [the] sentence is available to both the petitioners.
+Accordingly, both the petitions under section 426 Cr.PC are dismissed," it said.

 What is the iddat case?